Adderbury

-Adderbury is a winding linear village and rural civil parish about 3 mi south of Banbury in northern Oxfordshire, England.
+Adderbury is a linear village and rural civil parish located in Oxfordshire, England, 4 miles south of Banbury and 3 miles north of Deddington.
+As of the 2021 census, Adderbury has a population of 3,318.
+Its name comes from Anglo-Saxon Eadburgesbyrig or Edburgberie, meaning "Eadburg's town", honoring Saint Eadburga, a daughter of the 7th-century King of Mercia.

 The settlement has five sections: the new Milton Road housing Development and West Adderbury, towards the southwest; East Adderbury to the centre, with a village green and a manor house; the new housing Development on the Aynho Road; the northeast, which is known as Twyford, named after a small outlying settlement by a forked section of the River Cherwell.

 East and West Adderbury are divided by the south- then east-flowing Sor Brook, a tributary of the Cherwell.
 Sor Brook rises at Ratley and Upton in Warwickshire and joins the Cherwell between Adderbury and Aynho, Northamptonshire, the latter river being the eastern parish boundary.
 The Oxford Canal and beyond which the Cherwell characterise the far east of the parish.
 The M40 motorway passes close to the northeast of Adderbury near Twyford wharf.
-Banbury Business Park and Banbury Golf Course are also in the eastern part of the parish.
+Banbury Business Park and Banbury Golf Course are also in the eastern parta of the parish.
 Railways briefly pass through the easternmost river meander, the combined Chiltern Main and Cherwell Valley Lines.

-Toponym

-The village toponym has had several changes of spelling.
-The earliest known record of it is in a document from the middle of the 10th century.
-The Domesday Book of 1086 records it as Edburgberie, meaning "Eadburg's town".